 - American Sewing Guild Annual Conference, Houston, Texas (August 16 – 20).
 Workshops, seminars, and lectures tailored to a wide variety of sewing interests and every level of sewing skill.
 The vendor hall is not to be missed!
 Cost: $475 (members); $575 (non-members) until July 2.
 ASG.org.

-Posted on Jan 4th, 2012 in sewing, design, online extras, quilting, textiles, Sewing retreats, needle arts, hand weaving, fashion exhibitions, sewing workshops, sewing tours
+Posted on in sewing, online extras, design, quilting, textiles, Sewing retreats, needle arts, sewing workshops, hand weaving, fashion exhibitions, sewing tours